GridGain-Demos/ignite-streaming-monitoring-demo/README.md

 and forwards the deals to a locally running Ignite cluster.

 The demo is created for the Apache Ignite Management and Monitoring With Control Center tutorial.
-Follow the steps of the tutorial to learn how to work with the demo: TBD
+Follow the steps of the tutorial to learn how to work with the demo: https://www.gridgain.com/docs/tutorials/management-monitoring/overview